saimanasak/docker/orchestrartion/swarm/swarm_concepts.md

 - Locking a swarm cluster means restricting access to the cluster.
 - Swarm cluster contains a lot of sensitive info like TLS key (which is used to encrypt) and keys which are used to encrypt or decrypt the Raft logs on disk.
 - For security reasons or to prevent unauthorized changes locking can be used.

+#### Pending State
+- When a service is in the pending state, it means that it isn't able to start or facing issues int eh deployments.
+- There are many reasons for this case:
+    - Node Availability
+    - Insufficient Resources
+    - Constraints or Placement Issues
+    - Configuration Errors